Last Updated: July 14, 2026

 | File Name: BD2d-VP613DEF-RGo-OP-220218V8.zip Size: 2.85 GB | Download Link | Download Link2 |

 Important: The Tecno Pop 5 BD2d (BD2d) should not be confused with other Pop 5 variants that may have different chipsets or regional firmware.
-Even devices within the same Pop 5 line can use completely different processors.
+Even devices in the same Pop 5 line can use completely different processors.
 Always verify your exact model code “BD2d” in Settings > About Phone before downloading any firmware from this page.

 - Your model number is a variant of BD2d with a different letter suffix.
 Check About Phone carefully, one letter difference can cause a failed or broken flash.